Demographics of the Solomon Islands

-This article is about the demographic features of the population of Solomon Islands, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of the Solomon Islands include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the nation.

 The Solomon Islanders comprise diverse cultures, languages, and customs.
-Of its, 94.5% are Melanesian, 3% Polynesian, and 1.2% Micronesian.
+Of its population 94.5% are Melanesian, 3% Polynesian, and 1.2% Micronesian.
 In addition, small numbers of Europeans and Chinese are registered.
 About 120 vernaculars are spoken.

 Most people reside in small, widely dispersed settlements along the coasts.
-Sixty percent live in localities with fewer than 200 persons, and only 10% reside in urban areas.
+Sixty per cent live in localities with fewer than 200 persons, and only 10% reside in urban areas.

 The capital city of Honiara is situated on Guadalcanal, the largest island.
 The other principal towns are Gizo, Auki, and Kirakira.

 Most Solomon Islanders are Christian, with the Anglican, Methodist, Roman Catholic, South Seas Evangelical, and Seventh-day Adventist faiths predominating.
 About 5% of the population maintain traditional beliefs.

 The chief characteristics of the traditional Melanesian social structure are: